 We have touched on specific ways to care for certain types of succulents in Ultimate Guide to Succulents: Types of Succulents.
 Some care instructions depend on your zone or whether the plant is outdoors or in a container.
 General guidelines for succulent care are below.

 How Often To Water

 Most succulents don’t need a lot of water.
 The general rule is to let the top half of the soil dry out before you water it again.
 In the summer, outdoor succulents generally need to be watered once a week.
-Water container plants two or three times a week.
+Water container plants 1 or 2 times a week.